damburgey/handlebrake/README.md

 I've been searching for, and found a lot of other people also looking for, and struggling with using HandBrakeCLI to convert 1080p H264 content in to H265.
 Not only on the video conversion, but with audio passthrough _(i.e. don't re-encode audio tracks)_ And include any subtitle tracks if applicable.
+This script handles that, and much more :)

 **My goals were to:**

 * Be able to point it at any individual file, or root folder containing multiple video files, but also be able to filter out for specific file extensions, and ignore certain files with specific things in their name.
 * Take high bitrate low compression H264 videos, and compress them with minimal video loss, using the HandBrakeCLi preset = H.265 NVENC 1080p.
+Leveraging my Nvidia GPU for the encoding.
 * Passthrough all Audio tracks as-is where possible & bring over all the Subtitle tracks as well.
-* Progress monitoring, logging, and validation on all Jobs
+* Progress monitoring, logging, and validation on all Jobs.
-* Scan the Source video files for each job, and gather the metadata
+* Scan the Source video files for each job, and gather the metadata.
 * Transcode the file(s)
+* Monitor compression in Real-Time, and abort encode job after 20% if the results are undesirable  (Min/Max Compression values)
-* Scan the target video files for each job, and gather the metadata
+* Scan the target video files for each job, and gather the metadata.
 * Compare the Source & Target metadata for validation on Video Stream, Duration, Auto & Subtitle track counts.
 * Remove the source file (if all validations are a success, and I provide the -RemoveSource flag)
-* After the first, and each susbequent job, measure the average encode duration, and use that along with the # of remaining jobs in queue to estimate time remaining for all jobs
+* After the first, and each susbequent job, measure the average encode duration, and use that along with the # of remaining jobs in queue to estimate time remaining for all jobs.
-* Integration with Sonarr, if the file is part of a monitored TV Series, force a rescan after successful encode
+* Integration with Sonarr, if the file is part of a monitored TV Series, force a rescan & rename after successful encode.
+(If you have renaming enabled in Sonarr)'
-* Monitor compression in Real-Time, and abort encode job after 20%, if the -MinCompression is not being met
+* -- This will detect and rename the [h264] to [h265] if you have the codec as part of your Sonarr file naming template
+* -- Which if you have Sonarr already connected to a Plex or Jellyfin server, will also trigger the refresh there.

 **Note:**  Because HandBrakeCLI is 'noisy' and emits progress to stdout and log info to stderr.
 All jobs run in a background, and are logged and monitored for success.
 This allowed the main script session to be much cleaner and provide working progress bars.